James Arness in ‘Gunsmoke’.

 - On air: 1976-1979

-Actor James Arness made his name in "Gunsmoke," but later went on to star as Zeb Macahan in "How the West Was Won."
-The plot follows Macahan after the start of the Civil War when he is forced to care for his brother's children as they make their way west.
+Actor James Arness made his name in "Gunsmoke," but later starred as Zeb Macahan in "How the West Was Won."
+The plot follows Macahan after the start of the Civil War, caring for his brother's children as they make their way west.
 It was an expanded version of the film of the same name, which premiered in 1963 to a lackluster review from The New York Times.

 #10.
 Zorro